Grim weather from east to west, some districts in south too on rain alert

 Prime Minister Narendra Modi spoke with the chief ministers of Maharashtra and Gujarat, assuring them all help from the Centre to deal with the crisis.
 Modi also spoke with the administrator of Daman, Diu Dadra and Nagar Haveli Praful K Patel.
 In the national capital, a partly cloudy sky kept the mercury in check while the Safdarjung Observatory, which provides representative figures for the city, recorded a maximum of 36.9 degrees Celsius, which was four notches below normal.

 The Palam Observatory recorded a high of 37.6 degrees Celsius.
 The MeT department has predicted very light rain or thundershower with winds gusting up to 40 kilometers per hour on Wednesday.
-In the eastern state of Assam at least 19 people were killed and two seriously injured in landslides triggered by incessant rains in south Assam's Barak valley districts of Hailakandi, Karimganj and Cachar on Tuesday morning.
+Torrential rains triggered massive landslides in three districts of Assam's Barak valley on Tuesday, dumping mountains of mud, swamping homes and snuffing out at least 21 lives, officials said.

+Three families were almost entirely wiped out, while 17 people were injured in Hailakandi, Karimganj and Cachar districts.
+Chief Minister Sarbananda Sonowal condoled the loss of lives in the landslides.